- Visits and Events

 All students applying to Oregon State must meet the same criteria and must apply using the same application.
-Extra information (e.g. doctor’s notes, IEP, letters, etc.) should not be submitted in the initial application as it will not be considered as a part of the evaluation process.
-If a student is not admitted, they have the right to go through extended admissions in order to appeal a decision.
+Extra documentation (e.g. doctor’s notes, IEP, etc.) should not be submitted in the initial application as it will not be considered as a part of the evaluation process.
+Students wishing to provide more information about specific circumstances like IEP and documented disabilities are encouraged to submit the optional Personal Statement included in the application.
+If a student is not admitted, they have the right to go through University Admission Committee (UAC) in order to appeal a decision.
 At that point, additional information can be submitted and will be considered.

 Once admitted, Oregon State University is committed to providing equal opportunity to higher education for academically qualified students without regard to physical or mental disability.
 The Disability Access Services (DAS) department has been charged with the responsibility of maintaining and improving the overall quality of student life by providing a broad range of services, which help students to successfully achieve their academic goals.
 Assistance is available for students who have a hearing impairment, mobility impairment, learning disability, visual impairment, or other disability.
 If you are a student with a disability and you are considering enrolling at Oregon State, you should contact the DAS office as early as possible to receive full benefit of services available.
 Services are provided on a case-by-case basis.
 The types of services provided are dependent on the nature of the student’s disability.
 For more information, please contact Disability Access Services.

 Can my student use a nickname on the application?

 No. All students should use their full legal name when applying for admission to Oregon State.
 Students may provide a preferred name for communications.